 - On one last note, your cycle may change while hiking – It’s not unusual for your menstrual cycle to become different on such an arduous journey.
-I’ve gone for months at a time without my period while hiking long trails and traveling abroad, and when my body composition changed with weight loss which was achieved thanks to hiking and a fat burner supplement.
+I’ve gone for months at a time without my period while hiking long trails and traveling abroad, and when my body composition changed with weight loss which was achieved thanks to hiking.
 Don’t be alarmed if this happens; the female body likes regularity and once it recognizes hiking as your new normal, it should adjust.

 7. You Don’t Need Any Beauty Products…But Do Have Style

 You have full permission to ditch the hairbrush, make-up, deodorant, or anything else in the beauty care arena.
 However, if having a small comb so you can brush your hair every day makes you feel a wee bit more civilized, carry it.
 I know one AT female thru-hiker who swears by carrying a small mirror with her because she says you never know when you’ve got a big booger hanging out your nose in the morning.

 The bottom line is that you’re going to smell bad and look a bit haggard anyway, but you may come to like the au naturel appearance.
 I remember my first long hike of 21 days I did in Nepal and somewhere in the midst of it, I caught a glance of myself in a mirror.
 I looked inquisitively for a moment and then realized I had never looked more beautiful in my life because I was happy, natural, and free.
 Give it a try.